netceteragroup/skele/packages/core/README.md

 ### Overview

-A Girders Elements app, in rough terms, works by
+A Skele app, in rough terms, works by

 - mapping a well defined data structure (a single tree of polymorphic elements) to an user interface